gliderlabs/registrator/README.md

 	docker run -d --name redis-1 -e SERVICE_ID=redis-1 -p 6379:6379 redis

+Registrator will remove invalid characters to ensure valid dns hostnames.
+So `myhostname:adoring_hopper:1337` will become `myhost-adoring-hopper-1337`.

 ## How it works

 Services are registered and deregistered based on container start and die events from Docker.
 The service definitions are created with information from the container, including user-defined metadata in the container environment.